Doctor insights on:

 - Whats the difference between congenital and degenerative heart disease

-- Differences in symptoms between lung and heart disease
+- Difference between coronary artery disease and ischemic heart disease

 - Difference between ischemic heart disease and coronary artery disease